LorenzoLeonardini/Rehcorder/PRIVACY_POLICY.md

 This Application accesses some Personal Data from its Users.

+This Application **does not collect** Personal data from its Users.

 In particular, the Application requires Microphone access in order to perform recordings on the User's device.
+All recordings are kept on the device and are never shared with the Owner or any third party.

 ## Owner and Data Controller